catamold/raspberrypi-projects/FTP_Server/README.md

 `sudo chmod 775 /usb-ssd-storage`

 **5.** Make the USB HDD/SSD mount permanently, by editing the **‘fstab’** file.
-Add the following line to the bottom of the file:
+We will **mount an external drive at boot time only if it is plugged in**, for that we will add **auto** and **nofail** to the entry (*Otherwise when you boot up Raspberry Pi, a start job will run for /usb-ssd-storage for about 90 seconds, then it will return an error and the boot will be stuck until you take action using the terminal*) Add the following line to the bottom of the file:

 `sudo nano /etc/fstab`

 ```
-/dev/sda[NO.] /usb-ssd-storage ntfs defaults 0 0
+/dev/sda[NO.] /usb-ssd-storage ntfs defaults,auto,nofail 0 0
 ```

 **6.** Apply changes, by rebooting the operating system.